 Information about the university’s policies related to the use of copyright material, including peer-to-peer file sharing, can be found on the Reporting Copyright Infringements website at www.txstate.edu/about/copyright.html.

-Contact Financial Aid and Scholarships (see contact information above).
+Contact the Office of Financial Aid and Scholarships (see contact information above).
 Most information is available on the Financial Aid and Scholarships website www.finaid.txstate.edu.
 For more information, contact:

 Need-based and non-need-based federal financial aid available to students can be found at www.finaid.txstate.edu/undergraduate/types.html (undergraduate) and www.finaid.txstate.edu/graduate/types.html (graduate).
 For more information, contact: